-There are strict requirements for the drafting and execution ofyour California prenuptial agreement.
+There are strict requirements for the drafting and execution of your California prenuptial agreement.
 A premarital agreement must be in writing and voluntarily signed by both parties.
 For execution to be voluntary, the party waiving rights under the agreement must have been represented by or have explicitly waived independent counsel, have had at least seven days to look the agreement over before signing, and have not been subjected to any duress, fraud or undue influence before execution.
-The statute also allows the court to look at any other factors it deems relevant in analyzing the voluntariness of the execution.
+The statute also allows the court to look at any other factors it deems relevant in analyzing whether the agreement was executed voluntarily.

 The law also provides for opportunity of reasonable and full disclosure of property of financial obligations of the parties, prior to execution.